molmod/psiflow/docs/sampling.md

 ## geometry optimizations

-Aside from molecular dynamics, it is often very useful to use gradient-based optimization on the potential energy surface to 'descend' into (most likely) a local energy minimum.
+Aside from molecular dynamics, it is often very useful to use gradient-based optimization on the potential energy surface to 'descend' into a (most likely local) energy minimum.
 While this could theoretically be considered as a kind of zero-kelvin walker, geometry optimization is implemented in a separate module, and does not require any walkers.
 Instead, psiflow exposes a single `optimize` function which requires the following